knthgrb/todoList/README.md

 #todoList
-This is just a practice application using reactjs and tailwindcss.
+This is just a practice web application using reactjs and tailwindcss.